mlrun/mlrun/docs/remote.md

 ### Set Environment Variables

 Set environment variables to define your MLRun configuration.
-As a minimum requirement &mdash;
+As a minimum requirement:

 1. Set `MLRUN_DBPATH` to the URL of the remote MLRun database/API service; replace the `<...>` placeholders to identify your remote target: